victorrossetti-bit/V2C_trydan/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](https://github.com/Rain1971/V2C_trydant/blob/main/README.md)
 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](https://github.com/Rain1971/V2C_trydant/blob/main/README.es.md)

+# WARNING: This is still very alpha code.
+DON'T INSTALL YET, please refer to the original stable project by @Rain1971

 This integration exposes the information and functions made available by [V2C trydan](https://v2charge.com/trydan/) directly via http interface in Home Assistant.
+This is a fork of the original project by @Rain1971, aiming to add a charging goal in KWh, rather than in Km, useful if you have different vehicles to charge, with different consumption rates and batteries.

 # Prerequisites